-It should be noted that Platinum does not invest by reference to the weightings of the MSCI All Country World Net Index (A\$) (the "Index") or any other indices or benchmarks.
-Underlying assets are chosen through Platinum's individual stock selection process and, as a result, holdings will vary considerably to the make-up of the Index.
-Index information is provided as a reference only.
+The investment returns are calculated using the relevant Fund's unit price.
+They are net of fees and costs (excluding the buy-sell spread and any investment performance fee payable), pre-tax and assume the reinvestment of distributions.
+It should be noted that Platinum does not invest by reference to the weightings of the Index.
+Underlying assets are chosen through Platinum's individual stock selection process and as a result holdings will vary considerably to the make-up of the Index.
+The Index is provided as a reference only.

-- (NB: The gross MSCI Index was used prior to 31 December 1998 as the net MSCI Index did not exist.) - 2.
-Invested position represents the exposure of physical holdings and long stock derivatives.
+3. Invested position represents the exposure of physical holdings and long stock derivatives.